This page collects together some of the videos and animations we have

 This is the animation that Roy showed at Int.
 Symp.
 Robotics Research (see

-publication 10), and again in talk 1.
-It is the first animation to show
+talk 1.
+It is the first animation to

-is also the only animation to show a branched kinematic tree; and it is the
+controller.
+It is also the only animation to show a branched kinematic

-last animation that Roy made before working out how to do leaning in
+tree; and it is the last animation that Roy made before working out how to do

-operates only the lower joint.
+balance controller operates only the lower joint.

 The animation on the left shows Morteza's balance controller performing single